alexmccray23/uncle/README.md

 # t1001.lua
 Neovim plugin that converts question labels to table numbers in the banner test tables.

+# titles.lua
+Neovim plugin for shifting banner titles to fit above their columns

 # uncle_syntax.lua
 Neovim plugin that parses the formatted layout file to convert data processing specs into the appropriate Uncle programming syntax.